sasdf/ctf/writeup/2018/TeaserDragon/rev/Chains of trust/README.md

 ## Time
 7 hours.

-I skipped a lot of parts in this challenge with network interception.
+I skipped a lot of parts in this challenge using network interception.
 If you want to know what those shellcodes are, see writeup from p4.

 # Solution
-This is a interesting reverse challenge with anti-debugging, multithread, and remote shellcodes.
+This is a interesting reverse challenge with anti-debugging, multithreading, and remote shellcodes.

 ## TL;DR
 1. Delay the delivery of shellcodes with a MitM proxy